TzachiF/sidekiq_single/README.md

 Only sidekiq 3 is supported.
 Only basic sidekiq is supported (Pro is not supported!)
 Multiple Redis instances are NOT supported.
-Retries of jobs is NOT supported.
+Retries of jobs are NOT supported.

 ## Installation